tropicalwhitevillages/site/content/english/post/Centrally located spacious apartment, Almunecar.md

 Spacious apartment in the centre of Almunecar with 3 bedrooms and 2 bathrooms.
 The apartment has lovely sea views and is close to all amenities.

-Perfect for beach lovers and those wanting wverything you nee within walking distance.
+Perfect for beach lovers and those wanting everything you need within walking distance.

 For more information on this great property get in touch.